mikalai-hryb/notes/kubernetes.md

 Affinity - a liking or sympathy for someone or something, especially because of shared characteristics.

 Node affinity is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement).

+Affinity can guarantee that pods will be assigned to some Nodes.

+* `preferredDuringSchedulingIgnoredDuringExecution`
+* `requiredDuringSchedulingIgnoredDuringExecution`

 </details></li>

 <li><details>